SzymonnSowula/SZYMDEV/README.md

 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Front-end developer and going to programming school
 - I want to success the goal that i have in my mind, The success want me
 - Currently learning Web Development by Self
 - working on my portfolio